 Is your team qualified, or merely capable?
+There is a big difference between the two.
 Simply possessing the ability to complete a task doesn't necessarily mean you have the knowledge to do it well.
 And though your team may be familiar with the technology you seek to employ, it doesn't necessarily mean they are qualified to design, deploy, or support that technology.
 It's important to distinguish between capability and qualification before embarking on any major tech project.

 Capable (But Not Qualified) Support Services

 A capable support team can offer support– and this can lead to a false sense of security.
 Though they may be able to arrive at solutions, their solutions will take longer than a more qualified team.
 The reliability of their solutions may be an issue, and some problems may be too big or too complex to truly fix.
 Ultimately, a capable (but not qualified) team will find itself having to call for backup, tying up the support process, and slowing productivity down.
 Capable team members may understand the technology, but they simply aren't well-versed enough in it to be able to intuitively fix problems as they arise or anticipate problems before they surface.

 Not only is it difficult to support a product without being qualified in it, but it's difficult (if not impossible) to actually design services.
 To be an architect, an operator will need to have enough knowledge in the service to be able to set it up in the most effective, stable fashion.
 This requires advanced knowledge of how systems work and how they relate to others– otherwise achieving integration will be difficult.
 The capability is there to potentially support the service, but the qualifications are not there to design and develop the service.